rishabkoul/Medwise/README.md

 # Doctor-Site
 # Medwise
 Link - https://medwise.in/login/
-This site is for charity purpose and is open source welcoming other developers to join
+This site is for charity purpose and is open source welcoming other developers to contribute